Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Multilingual Dataset Preparation

 \item \textbf{Translation Using an LLM}: We translated the masked questions using the GPT-4o-mini model, guided by the prompt shown in Table~\ref{tab:translate_prompt}.

 \item \textbf{Restoring Masks}: After translation, we replaced the placeholders with their original named entities and quoted expressions to reconstruct the final question. \end{itemize}

+This process produced semantically aligned triples across the three languages.
+During translation, 50 samples with masking-related issues were excluded from the test set.
+Consequently, the final test set contains 4,783 samples per language.
+Translation quality was evaluated using COMET-KIWI-22~\cite{rei2022cometkiwi}, a reference-free metric ranging from 0 to 1, where higher values indicate better quality.
+Our test dataset obtained $0.7934$ for Turkish and $0.8062$ for Spanish translations.
 Note that the ground-truth Cypher queries were not translated.
-These queries contain (i) Cypher-specific syntax (e.g., \textit{MATCH, WHERE}), (ii) terms from the schema (e.g., \textit{Person, ACTED\_IN, Movie}), and (iii) user-provided literals (e.g., \textit{"Tom Hanks"}), all of which are intended to remain in their original form.
+These queries contain (i) Cypher-specific syntax (e.g., \texttt{MATCH, WHERE}), (ii) terms from the schema (e.g., \texttt{Person, ACTED\_IN, Movie}), and (iii) user-provided literals (e.g., \texttt{"Tom Hanks"}), all of which are intended to remain in their original form.